Kotlin/KEEP/proposals/annotation-to-mark-accessible-api-for-java.md

 ExampleKt.f(new Example("42"));
 ```

+Usually, constructor of the inline class is used to perform boxing of it.
+Annotating it with `JvmExpose` will lead to creating a new,
+synthetic constructor (with placeholder parameter of type `Void`, probably) for boxing,
+enabling the default one for user.

 ### Suspending exposed functions

 Functions that are both `suspend` and annotated with `@JvmExpose` should not take a continuation as normal ones